9 best AI voice agents for customer support (2026 buyer’s guide)

 - High-touch, quote-only pricing limits accessibility for smaller teams and quick trials

-- Some users note a learning curve and occasional integration/transcription edge cases
+- Some users report a learning curve and occasional transcription or integration edge cases

-- Fewer public reviews than mainstream CX platforms, which can make benchmarking harder
+- Fewer public reviews than more mainstream CX platforms, which can make benchmarking harder

-- Over-engineered for teams seeking simple, fast voice automation
+- Likely over-engineered for teams seeking simple, fast voice-only automation

 G2 rating: 4.3 ⭐️(42 ratings)

-Best for: Large contact centers (upper mid-market to enterprise) that need both AI automation and real-time human support — especially teams that care about conversation intelligence, governance, and a structured lifecycle for deploying and improving AI agents.
-Not ideal for companies prioritizing quick pilots, transparent pricing, or lightweight voice-only automation.
+Best for: Large, complex contact centers (upper mid-market to enterprise) that need both AI voice automation and real-time human support, and value conversation intelligence, governance, and a structured lifecycle for deploying and improving AI agents.
+Less well suited for companies prioritizing quick pilots, transparent pricing, or lightweight voice-only automation.

 Sierra